 The pin contact test is learnt fully automatically.
 You contact your test item which is known to be good and just enter the first and the last pin number to be learnt.
 In about 10 s to 20 s all the placed pins and the pins which make contact with the test item are learnt automatically.
 Our method is based on a resistance and a capacitance measurement.
-You can call an editor where it is possible to manually change the threshold values of the automatically created program.
-A graphical display is also created automatically for displaying the fault location.
+You can call an editor where it is possible to manually change the threshold values of the automatically for displaying the fault location.
 If there is a contact fault in the test run, the defective spring test contact pin is immediately graphically displayed.
 In this way, even a temporary worker can find and change a defective contact pin within seconds.